What is the NAOJ Telescope kit?

-The NAOJ Telescope Kit is a collapsible, compact, and reasonably-priced astronomical telescope designed to be used in “One Family, One Telescope” and “One School, One Telescope”.
+The NAOJ Telescope kit is a built-it-yourself, compact, and reasonably-priced astronomical telescope designed to be used in the “One Family, One Telescope” and “One School, One Telescope” project.

 Every step of the development of this telescope was supervised by the National Astronomical Observatory of Japan (NAOJ).

 NAOJ developed the NAOJ Telescope kit for high performance and low cost, permitting its use in educational settings.
 Users can observe the phases of Venus and the rings of Saturn, both difficult observations with prior collapsible, compact telescopes.

 An astronomical telescope that is lightweight, compact, and inexpensive, but still offers great performance

 We thoroughly studied lenses, focal lengths, sizes, and tube materials, optimizing performance and cost while permitting detailed observations of the planets.
 We have succeeded in creating an astronomical telescope with cost-performance optimized for educating beginners.

 The NAOJ Telescope kit comes with two eyepieces, permitting observations at two magnifications: low magnification (16x) and high magnification (66x)

 You can take pictures with your smartphone using the attachable “guide ring”.